navchandar/look-like-scanned/README.md

 - `-a, --askew` : Controls whether to make the output documents slightly askew or slightly tilted.
 Accepted values are "yes" or "no".
 The default value is "yes".
     - Example: `-a yes` or `--askew no`

+- `-b, --black_and_white` : Controls whether to save output documents in black and white format (to make it look like a photocopy) .
+Accepted values are "yes" or "no".
+The default value is "no".
+    - Example: `-b yes` or `--black_and_white no`

 - `-r, --recurse` : Allows scripts to find all matching files including subdirectories.
 Accepted values are "yes" or "no".
 The default value is "yes".
     - Example: `-r yes` or `--recurse no`